alsolera/VideoF2B/README.md

 See **setup.cfg**.

-**IMPORTANT:** at this time the `imutils` and `sphinxcontrib-tikz` packages used for development are modified forks of the official packages.
+**IMPORTANT:** at this time the `imutils` package used for development is a modified fork of the official package.